 Biodynamic preparations are uniquely fermented natural remedies and play a pivotal role in successful biodynamic farming and growing.
 There are 9 preparations in total, all with different properties, characteristics, and uses.

 They are used to encourage humus forming processes in the soil; enliven and increase the microbial soil population; vitalise plant growth; and to harmonise life processes with that of its immediate and more distant surroundings.
 Their effects are primarily subtle and qualitative but profoundly important There are two main types:

 The Lunar Calendar

 Based on more than forty years of ongoing research by Maria and Matthias Thun into the influences of the moon, planets and constellations on plant growth, this astronomical calendar is now published annually by Matthias Thun.
 It is used to determine appropriate, planting, cultivating and harvesting times of crops, and is available to buy from our online shop.
-Click the picture to learn more...
+Click to learn more...

 In depth articles

 The future: beyond biodynamic